What is Stewardship?

 The Door of Service; The Door of Treasure.

-At St. Bonaventure we present our annual Stewardship renewal in a special manner inspired by Pope Francis, who “opened the door to God’s mercy” with his declaration last year of the Jubilee Year of Mercy.
+At St. Bonaventure we present our annual Stewardship renewal in a special manner inspired by Pope Francis, who “opened the door to God’s mercy” with his declaration in 2016 of the Jubilee Year of Mercy.

 Our parishioners are asked to renew their commitment to open the doors to God’s grace – the Door of Worship, the Door of Spiritual Growth, the Door of Service and the Door of Treasure.